Primary Navigation Mobile

 How do you clean a car for beginners?

-If you’re new to car washing, or just want to do the job quickly, the relatively in-depth, time-consuming process detailed above can seem daunting or just plain unnecessary.
-But strip out some of the steps and you’ll still get your car looking a lot better with relatively little effort.
+If you’re new to car washing or want a quick job, the detailed process above can seem daunting or unnecessary.
+But by skipping some steps, you can still get your car looking a lot better with relatively little effort.

 Car cleaning can be quite a simple process that only takes about 15 minutes.